-Jane Smith - Embroidery Artist
+Jane Smith - Hand Embroidery Artist

 I was introduced to traditional Japanese embroidery (JE) in 1991 and it has fascinated and inspired me ever since.
-I started my studies in earnest in 2004 dedicating myself to the study and practice of Japanese embroidery and, after thousands of hours of practice, I graduated from the Japanese Embroidery Center, Atlanta in 2010.
+I started my studies in earnest in 2004 dedicating myself to the study and practice of Japanese embroidery and, after thousands of hours of practice, I graduated from the Japanese Embroidery Center (JEC), Atlanta in 2010.

 I am available for talks and demonstrations of Japanese embroidery and have many examples of both my own and antique embroidery for display.
 For more information and class detail please visit the events page.